 Jarrod Emerson's tribute to Richard Attenborough:

 Sometimes the most gripping stories come straight from fact.
-Such is the case with this powerful thriller from Richard Fleischer (The Boston Strangler, 20,000 Leagues Under The Sea).
-Adapted from the collected writings of journalist Ludovic Kennedy, 10 Rillington Place dramatizes the crimes of English landlord/serial killer, John Reginald Christie, who murdered at least 8 women at this infamous London address between 1944 and 1953.
+Such is the case with this powerful thriller, 10 Rillington Place, from Richard Fleischer (The Boston Strangler, 20,000 Leagues Under the Sea).
+Adapted from the collected writings of journalist Ludovic Kennedy, 10 Rillington Place dramatizes the crimes of English landlord/serial killer, John Reginald Christie, who murdered at least eight women at this infamous London address between 1944 and 1953.
 The film’s main focus is the 1949 murder of "Beryl Evans"(Judy Geeson), which resulted in the wrongful conviction and execution of her husband "Timothy Evans" (John Hurt).

 © Jarrod Emerson (12/10/16) FF2 Media